torvalds/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 Differences between V4L and V4L2
 ********************************

-The Video For Linux API was first introduced in Linux 2.1 to unify and replace various TV and radio device related interfaces, developed independently by driver writers in prior years.
-Starting with Linux 2.5 the much improved V4L2 API replaces the V4L API.
+The Video For GNU/Linux API was first introduced in GNU/Linux 2.1 to unify and replace various TV and radio device related interfaces, developed independently by driver writers in prior years.
+Starting with GNU/Linux 2.5 the much improved V4L2 API replaces the V4L API.
 The support for the old V4L calls were removed from Kernel, but the library :ref:`libv4l` supports the conversion of a V4L API system call into a V4L2 one.